billyfrndz/data_projects/README.md

 3. **e-commerce-analysis-eda-linear-regression.ipynb**
    Description: Exploratory Data Analysis and Modeling Final Prices Using a Linear Regression Model.

+4. **loan-approval-classification.ipynb**
+   Description: Modeling Loan Status Using a XGBoost Classification Model with GridSearchCV For Hyperparameter Tuning.

 4. **weather-prediction-logistic-regression.ipynb**
 Description: Modeling Rainfall Prediction Using a Logistic Regression Model.

 ## Technologies Used